mukunda6/AI-Powered-Image-Quality-Defect-Detection/README.md

 - Model exported to **ONNX** (opset 18) for fast, framework-independent inference in the backend.
 - `config.json` stores: input resolution, normalization mean/std, MOS denormalization bounds, CV feature order, and issue-detection thresholds — so the backend never hardcodes these values.

-The complete, runnable notebook (as executed in Kaggle) is included at `notebooks/training_pipeline.ipynb`.
+The complete, runnable notebook (as executed in Kaggle) is available at [kaggle.com/code/mothkumukundasai/ai-powered-image-quality-defect-detection](https://www.kaggle.com/code/mothkumukundasai/ai-powered-image-quality-defect-detection), and a copy is included in this repo at `notebooks/training_pipeline.ipynb`.

 ---